Project type:

 The interior and exterior of the new Ersta hospital create a sense of cohesion.
 Patients and visitors should feel welcome, safe and well cared for.
 In a classic interplay of large windows and horizontal and vertical features, the facades are made of metal and ocher brown anodized aluminum in a carefully chosen hue.

-The materials change in character and reflect light, while the colors complement the yellow and brown plaster facades of the surroundings.
-Windows match the facade color, creating a sturdy and uniform expression that enhances the urban quality.
+The materials change in character and reflect light, while the colours complement the yellow and brown plaster facades of the surroundings.
+Windows match the facade colour, creating a sturdy and uniform expression that enhances the urban quality.
 A grayish-red flamed granite foundation reinforces the building’s cohesive design.

 Tengbom’s starting point is to create healthcare environments in which patients are the focus, and where the architecture supports medical development and new working methods.